MarkusWandel/battery-tester/doc/manual.md

 I also found after installation that one of the relay module channels didn't work.
 It turns out that the LED indicators on there are needed to function, and one of them was damaged.
 The small resistor added to bypass that can be seen in the photos.
 But if I'd noticed earlier, the dead channel would have been the unused 8th relay (as it was in my breadboard tests).

 Battery holders mounted.
 I routed slots into the proto board using the dremel tool, bent the tabs straight and passed them through.
 Without the dremel tool and suitable bit, the slots could be made by just drilling a few extra holes and nibbling out the space between them with a wire cutter.
 Even large round holes, while cosmetically less nice, would work just as well.
+Considering how I want to control stray resistance here, the very heavy duty tabs (take a real effort to bend and real force to insert the batteries) are just the ticket here.

 Note the very heavy ground wire.
 I passed it a round in a loop to further reduce the resistance between the load resistors and the negative battery terminals (total resistance: a small fraction of a milli-ohm).